MicrosoftDocs/win32/desktop-src/MSIPCThin2/getuserpolicyresult.md

 - Microsoft.RightsManagement.dll
 api_type:
 - Assembly
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # GetUserPolicyResult class

 Provides access for the referrer.
 This class implements a workaround for Rights Management SDK 4.2 for Windows RT and Windows Phone by creating a structure for getting the referrer.

 On other supported operating systems, *UserPolicy.AcquireAsync()* directly returns a *UserPolicy* and returns the referrer via a custom "no rights" exception or whatever error handling mechanism is used for the platform (ex.
 NSError in iOS/OS X).